fdformula/MathlyLua/README.md

 for Microsoft Windows in, say, https://www.nuget.org/packages/lua/.
 Another way to get prebuilt Lua is to download ZeroBrane Studio (https://studio.zerobrane.com/), a lightweight Lua IDE for various platforms.
 It comes with multiple versions of Lua.

-Windows users may download on this very page the file, cudatext-for-mathly-public-1_220_6_1.7z.
+Windows users may download on this very page the file, `cudatext-for-mathly-public-1_220_6_1.7z`.
 CudaText is a very good "IDE" for Lua and running mathly as well.
-Download [7zip](https://7-zip.org/) and extract to C:/ .
+Download [7zip](https://7-zip.org/) and use it to extract to C:/ .
 It comes with Lua 5.4.6.

 ## Where to place the downloaded files?